Yubico/arkg-rfc/draft-bradleylundberg-cfrg-arkg.md

 ## COSE key reference types {#cose-key-refs}

+TODO: This should eventually move to a separate "algoritm IDs for two-party signing" spec, see: [](https://mailarchive.ietf.org/arch/msg/cose/BjIO9qDNbuVinxAph7F-Z88GpFY/)

 While keys used by many other algorithms can usually be referenced by a single atomic identifier, such as that used in the `kid` parameter in a COSE_Key object or in the unprotected header of a COSE_Recipient, users of the function `ARKG-Derive-Secret-Key` need to represent